Biorich plantations – mimicking nature to integrate conservation & production

 Picture

 A little windy but we still averaged over 30 species – 31 to be exact.
-Highlights were an sacred kingfisher and a breeding pair of pallid cuckoos.
+Highlights were a sacred kingfisher and a breeding pair of pallid cuckoos.
 No noisy miners, which must constitute another highlight.

 Made an early start of 8am.
 Very wet underfoot after weeks of incessant rain.
 Only three of us – Grant Palmer from Federation University, Louise Humble from BirdLife Ballarat and myself from BRT.